Drug Charge Defense Lawyer

 Virginia drug laws are especially strict.
 Arrests can be made for drug possession, manufacturing, distribution, or possession with the intent to manufacture or distribute.
 Even simple possession of many substances can be a felony.
 However, being arrested and charged with a drug offense doesn’t have to mean you’ll be found guilty.
 With the help of an experienced criminal defense lawyer who knows Virginia criminal and constitutional law, you may have a basis for a drug charge defense that can allow you to obtain a favorable plea bargain agreement, reduce charges to avoid prison, or have your charges dropped completely.

-When you have the Cody Villalon legal team on your side, we will:
+When you have drug charge defense lawyer Cody Villalon’s legal team on your side, we will:

-• Listen to you explain what happened and examine the evidence available to find the best way to defend you based on the facts of your drug arrest
+- Listen to your story and examine the evidence available.
+We find the best way to defend you based on the facts of your drug arrest.

-• Look for mistakes made by the police or prosecution in the handling of your case and violations of your rights and use them to build your case
+- Look for mistakes made by the police or prosecution in the handling of your case or violations of your rights.
+These are used to strengthen your case so you’re more likely to come out on top.

-• Prepare you for all hearings and court appearances so you know what to expect and how to act, and prevent you from saying or doing anything that would hurt your case
+- Prepare you for all hearings and court appearances so you know what to expect.
+When you know how to act and what to say, you’re far less likely to do anything that will hurt your case.

-• Build your defense and take your case to trial if necessary
+- Build your defense and take the case to trial if necessary.

 Richmond Drug Crimes Lawyer Explains Virginia Drug Laws and Charges